 Extractions require the Aseptic Technique protocols, and are performed with or without IV sedation.

-• OMS Tray (includes upper and lower universal forceps)
+• Surgical Tray (includes upper and lower universal forceps)

 • Indicated Forcep: